 Tankless Water Heaters

-Tankless water heaters (or “on-demand” water heaters) heat water only when hot water is required, such as when you turn on the tap or the dishwasher uses it.
+Tankless water heaters (or “on-demand” water heaters) heat water only when hot water is required, such as when you turn on the tap.
 Unlike the tank style of water heaters, tankless heaters do not have a large reservoir of water that must be kept heated at a designated temperature.

 Instead, tankless water heaters are compact systems that heat the water as it is required.
 Tankless heaters are generally smaller than tanked (about 28” long, 20” wide, 10” deep on average).

 There are some advantages to tankless water heaters:

 Tankless water heaters are more energy-efficient (and thus cost-efficient) than tank heaters.
 How so?
 Well, since they don’t need to warm a big reservoir of water constantly, they use less power.

 A tanked heater lasts between 10 and 13 years on average.
 On the other hand, a tankless heater can last up to 20 years.
 All that energy efficiency really takes the burden off tankless systems!

 Tankless water heaters are much smaller and take up less space than tank-based systems.
 Most people install their tankless water heaters under the sink, so it’s entirely out of the way.